JeanDelone/AI-Guessing/README.md

 - **Database**:
   - Stores image data (AI-generated vs. real), user responses, and additional metadata like AI models, image features, and timestamps.

+## TODO

+- Display photos that matches user's display ratio.
+For example to users on phone, display only vertical images
+- Add tinder-like mechanic to swipe left or right photos to vote and load next ones instead of clicking a respective vote button
+- Make UI somewhat good lol